pwb999/hill-gates-map/README.md

-**OS Map with my Gates as red markers**
+**ThunderForest - Outdoors Map using Mapbox and PMtile**

+**Layers**
+So far:-
+--Gates
+--Stiles
+--Kissing_Gates
+--Walls

 **Process**
-Create a CSV file in BBEdit
-**Headers**
+Copy the KMZ from Mac/Organic Maps application.

+In BBEdit extract just the Name, Lon and Lat.
+Add a Line Number
+**Headers** -- ID, Name, Lon, Lat

 id, name, lon, lat

-Populate with the OM KML source of the 28,000 odd Gates

-2. Turn this csv into a GeoJson file
+2. Convert this csv into a GeoJson file using python script .py

-3. Then use TippeCanoe to create the **pmtiles** hosted at https://s3.eu-west-2.amazonaws.com/www.libre-maps.com/gates.pmtiles
+3. Generate PMtiles using **-- TippeCanoe** to create the **pmtiles**

-4. Create the index.html to serve up the map and data tiles
+4. Update the **index.html** and push this to **S3** to serve up the ThunderForest map and point/polyline data tiles.

-5. Install onto Github repo and use its PAGES Settings to create a quick website
+5. ALL these files should be uploaded to my S3 Bucket ensuring public access to these files as its a website.

 ----Sunday 17th August 2025 19:21